andrewhinh/captafied/README.md

 8. Brian Huynh (brianhuynh1028@gmail.com)

 # Description
 A full-stack ML-powered website that helps users understand their spreadsheet data without the learning curve of data processing and visualization tools such as Excel or Python.
-Regardless of whether your data includes numbers, text, or image links, answers are answered through automatically-generated sliced tables, text, plots, and HTML pages.
+Regardless of whether your data includes numbers, text, or image links, answers are answered through automatically-generated sliced tables, text, plots, and/or HTML pages.

 ## Inference Pipeline
 The pipeline involves the following steps:
-1. If the user wants to modify the table, they can specify how in natural language.
+1. If the user wants to slice or modify the table, they can specify how in natural language.
 We then use [OpenAI's API](#credit) to convert the command into a pandas query to modify the table accordingly.
 2. If the user has a question about the table, they can ask it in natural language.
 As decided by [OpenAI's API](#credit):
     - If the question requires a numerical or text answer, we use [Google's Tapas](#credit) through the HF Inference API to answer the question.
-    - If the question requires a graph, we use [OpenAI's API](#credit) to code up a reasonable graph to display, and [OpenAI's CLIP](#credit) to compute image and/or text embeddings as necessary and applicable.
+    - If the question requires a graph as an answer, we use [OpenAI's API](#credit) to code up a reasonable graph to display, and [OpenAI's CLIP](#credit) to compute image and/or text embeddings as necessary and applicable.
-    - If the question requires a HTML page, we use [pandas-profiling](#credit) to generate a descriptive table profile.
+    - If the question requires metrics as derived from the table, we use [pandas-profiling](#credit) to generate a descriptive HTML profile of the table.
 ## Usage
 Some examples of requests and questions that the pipeline can handle:
 - Modification Request: